-How to Enable or Disable App & Browser Control in Windows 11 Security
+How to Hide the App & Browser Control Section in Windows 11 Security

 Why hide this section?

 Hiding this section prevents unauthorized users from altering your security preferences.
-It keeps your device settings locked down.
+It keeps your device settings locked down, which is useful in shared environments or workplaces where you want to ensure security policies remain unchanged.

 What happens when done?